lynnvdbroecke/Agile-Prototyping/Assignment 2.md

 Building companies will need to develop innovative solutions for achieving zero or negative carbon emissions during the construction, operation, and dismantling of festival structures.

 5. Advanced Automation and Robotics:
-Automation will play an even larger role in the construction and maintenance of event infrastructure.
-Robotics and automated systems will need to be developed to handle the assembly, disassembly, cleaning, and maintenance of large-scale event structures efficiently.
+Automation will play an even larger role in constructing and maintaining event infrastructure.
+Robotics and automated systems will need to be developed to efficiently handle the assembly, disassembly, cleaning, and maintenance of large-scale event structures.

 6. Energy Harvesting and Storage:
 The building industry will need to focus on energy harvesting and storage solutions to power large events sustainably.
-This may involve advanced solar and wind energy systems, as well as energy-efficient storage technologies to ensure a continuous power supply.
+This may involve advanced solar and wind energy systems and energy-efficient storage technologies to ensure a continuous power supply.

 7. Waste-to-Resource Management:
 There will be a need for advanced waste-to-resource management systems that can convert festival waste into valuable resources, such as energy, building materials, or recycling feedstock, thus minimizing environmental impact.